Felice Giani: Early career

+Mature work

+Giani made a great name for himself as an interior decorator, not only in Italy but also in abroad.
+After 1794 he set up his own studio with four paid assistants who worked from his precise instructions as witnessed in his enormous corpus of drawings.
+After the occupation of Italy by the French, he befriended several Napoleonic leaders, and travelled to Paris where he painted frescos in the villa of the Secretary of State of the Kingdom of Italy, Antonio Aldini.
+It is there, where he is credited with co-establishing the French Empire style.

-He first studied in Pavia, then sponsored by the patronage of marchese Luigi Botta, he continued studies at Bologna (1778–79), then at the Accademia di San Luca in Rome, under Bartoni, Cristoforo Unterberger, and architect Giovanni Antonio Antolini.
-Returns to Faenza in 1796 -1797 as collaborator of Serafino Lodovico Barozzi, and helps in the decoration of the Galleria dei Cento Pacifici.
+He returned to Faenza in 1796 -1797 as a collaborator of Serafino Lodovico Barozzi, and helped in the decoration of the Galleria dei Cento Pacifici.
 He helped establish the first Scuola Pubblica di Disegno, opened in 1796 under Giuseppe Zauli.
 In Faenza, Giani created a studio which had as pupils Gaetano Bertolani, Antonio Trentanove, the brothers Ballanti Graziani, and Marcantonio Trifogli.

-In 1784, he won second prize in the painting competition of the Academy of Parma with a Samson and Delilah.
 In 1811, he joined the Accademia di San Luca and in 1819, the Congregation of the Virtuosi of the Pantheon.
 He died after falling from his horse in Rome in 1823, and he is buried in the church of Sant'Andrea delle Fratte.